owise1/ic-js/docs/ic.md

 * `twitter.com` can be assumed to mean whatever's at that link (aim for canonical urls)
 * `0xed9bc30ffd85ace691fcbcd9487b37ca7818c072` a wallet address?

 Thots are by humans for humans.
 They are not facts.
 In fact, they're not even true.
 They're not our "digital exhaust".

+You can just call them "tags" if you want.

 ## Why would anyone use this?

-IC is used to create meaning.  `.ic` is a way to store and share our thoughts on the web.
+We can use ICs to create and discover meaning.  `.ic` is a way to store and share our thoughts on the web.
 It's simpler and more straightforward than HTML because it serves a different purpose.
-We can use it build a universal database of human thought normalized on the way we speak.
+We can use it to build a universal database of human thought normalized on the way we speak.
 And we can use it to create dense meaning webs with closeknit groups.

-These are not tools for influence.
+These are tools for connection not influence.
 There is no reason to spam an IC because there is no central authority.
 We can easily decide what to include or remove depending on what we're after.

 There are only like a bazillion things you could do with IC.
 Here are a few ideas...